PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Bias for Action
-Q: Tell me about a time you made a decision with incomplete data.
+Q: Tell me about a time you made a decision with incomplete data.<br>
 Q: Tell me about a time when you have worked against tight deadlines and didn't have the time to consider all options before making a decision.
-What approach did you take?
+What approach did you take?<br>
-Answer:
+Answer:<br>

 1.
 **Situation:**